muppet9010/factorio-muppet-streamer/README.md

     - sameSurfaceOnly - BOOLEAN - Optional: if the players being teleported to the target have to be on the same surface as the target player or not.
 If `false` then the `callRadius` argument is ignored as it can't logically be applied.
 Defaults to `true`.
     - sameTeamOnly - BOOLEAN - Optional: if the players being teleported to the target have to be on the same team (force) as the target player or not.
 Defaults to `true`.
     - callSelection - STRING - Mandatory: the logic to select which available players in the callRadius are teleported, either: `random`, `nearest`.
     - number - INTEGER - Mandatory Special: how many players to call.
-Atleast one of `number` or `activePercentage` must be supplied.
+At least one of `number` or `activePercentage` must be supplied.
     - activePercentage - DECIMAL - Mandatory Special: the percentage of currently available players to teleport to help, i.e. 50 for 50%.
 Will respect blacklistedPlayerNames and whitelistedPlayerName argument values when counting the number of available players.
-Atleast one of `number` or `activePercentage` must be supplied.
+At least one of `number` or `activePercentage` must be supplied.
 - Example command to call in the greater of either 3 or 50% of valid players : `/muppet_streamer_call_for_help {"target":"muppet9010", "callSelection": "random", "number": 3, "activePercentage": 50}`
 - Example command to call in all the players nearby : `/muppet_streamer_call_for_help {"target":"muppet9010", "callRadius": 200, "callSelection": "random", "activePercentage": 100}`